Normally an announcement about submissions for a journal wouldn’t grab my attention. But a single-line poem, now that was interesting!

 every ripple a river in the river -Aparna Pathak, Under the Basho, 2016

-Padhy provided me a fairly good start towards understand the single-line poem.
+Padhy provided me a fairly good start towards understanding the single-line poem.
 However, I felt like I still needed more information.

 Johannes S. H. Bjerg